grammyjs/website/site/docs/guide/errors.md

 }
 ```

+The `boundaryHandler` of the above example will be invoked for middlewares bound to `protected`.

 If you actively want the error to cross a boundary (that is, pass it outside), you can re-throw the error inside your error handler.
 The error will then be passed to the next surrounding boundary.